 Each one of Queensland's native plant and animal species is a unique and valuable part of the state’s rich biodiversity.

 Some species are declining in numbers and are at risk of extinction due to a range of threatening processes.
-Under the Nature Conservation Act 1992 there are currently 961 species (228 animals and 733 plants) listed as threatened (extinct in the wild, endangered or vulnerable) in Queensland.
-Of these species, about 400 are listed as threatened nationally under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
+As at 30 April 2021, there were 1020 threatened species (236 animals and 784 plants) listed as threatened under the Queensland Nature Conservation Act 1992.
+A significant number of these species are listed as threatened nationally under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.

 What is a threatened species

 A threatened species is any plant or animal species that is at risk of extinction.
-Different conservation classes are allocated to threatened species depending on the degree of risk.
-These classes are based on a number of criteria including, trends in population size, health and distribution.
+Threatened species are allocated to different wildlife classes depending on the degree of risk of their extinction.

 Why species become threatened